 - Hiking shoes are not needed.
 The trail is well maintained.
 But wearing comfortable mountain-trainers is recommended.

 - It can be a bit cold early in the morning, but it will quickly get very warm, so wear layers!

 Best time to visit the Tiger’s Nest

-The Taktsang is a fairly crowded tourist attraction for Bhutan’s standards (which basically means there are 500 people per day and not 50 or 5 as in some other places).
+The Taktsang is a fairly crowded tourist attraction for Bhutan’s standards.
+As Bhutan is one of the least visited countries on this planet, this basically means there are 500 people per day and not 50 or 5 as in some other places.
 If you want to avoid the moderate crowds, then you have to start your hike early in the morning (like 7 am or earlier).
 I did this and we had the whole Tiger’s Nest to ourselves.

 That being said, the morning is not the best time to take pictures of the Tiger’s Nest as the sun rises directly behind the monastery.
 The afternoon offers much better picture opportunities and I saw very few people starting their hike afternoon.
 Which means it won’t be crowded either.

 Sometimes there are a lot of horses on the paths later in the morning and things can get a bit dusty.
 But I actually didn’t see many tourists making use of the horses (and thank god).
 Other than that, I’ll refer you to my post about the best time to visit Bhutan, as the same applies here.

 Note: The Paro Tsechu festival held for 5 days starting on the 10th day of the second Bhutanese lunar month might be the most auspicious day to visit.
 In 2020 it will be between April 4-8.

 - afternoon: 2 – 6 pm (in winter it already closes at 5 pm)